 Winnipeg was sometimes called Winnie, and Colebourn snuck her aboard his ship when he traveled to England.

-Winnie was very loyal.
-She slept in the same tent as her owner until she grew large enough that there was concern she might be able to knock the tent down.
-After that she was tethered and had to sleep outside.
+Winnie was very loyal to Colebourn.
+She slept in the same tent until she grew large enough to knock the tent down.
+After that, she was tethered and slept outside.

 Winnie stayed with Colebourn until he was deployed to France.
 He left her at the London Zoo with the intention of taking her back to Canada with him at the war’s end.
-However, Winnie became popular with zoo goers, especially children, so Colebourn officially donated her to the zoo.
+However, Winnie became popular with zoo goers, especially children, and Colebourn officially donated her to the zoo.

 “Winnie provided a welcome distraction as a mascot for the Canadian troops,” author M. A. Appleby says in the book Winnie the Bear.
 “Her personality caught the attention of the British people during a time of conflict and great uncertainty, and her calm temperament led a young boy to her.
 Winnie’s unique characteristics and benevolent manner triggered the imagination…”

 Winnie died in 1934.
 Today, you can see a statue of Colebourn with Winnie at Winnipeg’s Assiniboine Zoo.
 The zoo would have been Winnie’s home after the war had she not stayed in London.

 Winnie’s story, however, does not end with her death.
 She lives on in children’s fiction.

 Author A.A.
 Milne took his son young, Christopher Robin, to visit the London Zoo often during the 1920s.
 There, the boy fell in love with the bear and renamed his stuffed bear Winnie.
 Thus, Winnie the war mascot, became the muse for the literary character Winnie-the-Pooh.

 Hundred Acre Wood was based on a real location, and many of the characters were based on Christopher’s stuffed animals.